 Background & aim: Measles is a highly infectious disease and can cause lifelong complications and death.
-Most studies focused on children who received a first dose measles vaccine rather than second doses measles vaccine uptake.
-Therefore, this study aimed to determine second dose measles vaccine uptake proportion and associated factors among children aged 15-23 months in Bahir Dar, Northwest Ethiopia.
+Most studies focused on children who received a first dose measles vaccine rather than second doses.
+Therefore, this study aimed to determine second dose measles vaccine uptake proportion and its associated factors among children aged 15-23 months in Bahir Dar, Northwest Ethiopia.